viswanath27/latest_rag/knowledge_graph/graph_rag/readme/main.md

 Query phase is approach of how the query will be executed in Graph RAG.
 More details are given [Querying Phase](https://github.com/viswanath27/rag/blob/main/kg_rag/docs/md_files/query.md)

+## Query to run

+Global query
+`python -m graphrag.query --root ./ragtest --method global "What are the top themes in this story?"`

+Local query
+`python -m graphrag.query --root ./ragtest --method local "Who is Scrooge, and what are his main relationships?`

+## Cost

 # LlamaIndex Graph rag